+attract the life-long learner to the campus.
+While the degree option is not heavily utilized, Dance as a performing art and as part of the activity requirement is a strong contributor to the mission and goals of the college.

 Athletics is a program offered at all three campuses in the district (CSM, Canada, and Skyline).
 Skyline offers programs in Men's and Women's Soccer, Men's and Women's Basketball, Wrestling, Women's Volleyball, Baseball and Women's Badminton.
 The current program effectively meets the proportionality prong of Title IX based on meeting the current needs of students skills and abilities.
 This is validated through surveys and outreach.
 That being said, the program is looking at expansion opportunities and is seeking to equate all services and facilities provided to student athletes.
 Athletics is a transfer program with the cohort of student athletes making up about 8% of the full-time students on campus each semester.
 Student-athletes succeed, persist, transfer and earn scholarships at much higher rates than the general population; although such rates vary depending on if the head coach is part-time or full-time.
-We seek to address this inequity.
 The athletic program serves primarily students from San Mateo and San Francisco and competes in one of the toughest athletic conferences in the state against schools either much larger or who recruit to attract students from a broader geographic area.
-As such, to achieve consistent success we should look to align in a conference with schools that are of similar size or share the same recruiting philosophy.

-ALUR objectives last year were addressing inflationary impacts on budget related to program SLO's.
-One time money was once again used to cover those impacts and continuing dollars have not yet been budgeted.
-This will continue as an objective.
-PEEP Evaluation Database was another objective.
-No progress was made on that objective this past year.
-Our final objective was seeking funds for a new team room and replacement modular buildings.
-We are in progress on that and it will continue to be an objective.
-Additional information is provided in the next paragraph.
+ALUR objectives last year addressed were inflationary impacts on budget related to program SLO's and facilities.
+We received continuing money to cover inflationary impacts at about 70% of what was requested.
+This will continue as an objective as we seek to make sure funding has kept pace with inflation and expenses.
+PEEP Evaluation Database was another objective with some progress.
+We are working with District IT to use Form Stack.
+We were able to secure a full-time position (WBB / Kinesiology Instructor) as a retirement replacement for Mike Fitzgerald.
+This position was one of our objectives and helps create equity in our program.
+Another objective was seeking funds for replacement of our modular buildings.
+This was approved by the district with an anticipated completion date of August 2020.
+Finally, the critical importance of our program as a means of exercise epidemiology has been demonstrated in the COVID 19 pandemic.
+Obesity is a primary underlying condition that is increasing the mortality rate for the virus.
+Our education based activity program is focused on addressing this and hopefully has been a benefit to our students, alumni and local community in keeping mortality rates as low as possible.

+Evidentiary Documents

+APP\ATHL\19-20.pdf

+APP\KINE\19-20.pdf

+BudgetDetail\Requested\KINE\20-21\APP.pdf

+DANC\APP\2019-20\v2.pdf